bc-anaisabel/juniperus_paper/bin/2_Assign_trophic_mode.md

 ### Assembling new taxonomic and fungal guilds information

 1. Update .txt file in Excel with the new taxonomic and fungal guild information obtained.
 You can choose whatever format you need to do this, for example I added one column with the mycorrhizal/no mycorrhizal cathegory and one with the trophic mode.
+In my case trophic category used the following abbreviations:

+t__myc = mycorrhizal fungi
+	a__ecm = ectomycorrhizal
+	a__am = arbuscular mycorrhizal
+	a__otro = mycorrhizal fungi other than ectomycorrhizal or arbuscular a__unknown = mycorrhizal but not identified to a mycorrhizal category

+t__nomyc = non-mycorrhizal fungi
+	a__sap = saprophytic
+	a__endo = endophytic
+	a__par = parasitic
+	a__lic = lichen
+	a__unknown = unknown category of non-mycorrhizal fungi

+t__unknown = fungi that could not be identified either as mycorrhizal or non-mycorrhizal

 2. As the next step is converting to .biom format, and this format requires all taxonomy information in one line, you need to use *concatenate* function in Excel to place all taxonomic ranks and cathegories for each OTU within one cell: